toliuyi/contract-description/EIP/eip-MY.md

    * @dev Allows anyone query contract description messages from this registry.
    * @param contractAddr The address of the contract to query.
    * @param selector The selector of function to query, use contract name's selector to query description of the whole contract.
    * @param lang ISO 639 language code of the description.
-If there is no description in specified language, "en" used as defaut.
+If there is no description in specified language, "en" used as default.
    * @return Description string in UTF8 encoding which supports argument injection,such as "Deposite $(_value)[18]$ Ether".
    */
   function getDesc(address contractAddr, bytes4 selector, bytes5 lang) constant external returns (string) {